San Marcos Growers LogoSan Marcos Growers

 Eriogonum grande var. rubescens is native to San Miguel, Santa Cruz, and Santa Rosa islands in the Santa Barbara Channel Islands chain.
 The name for the genus comes from the Greek words 'erion' meaning "wool" and 'gonu' meaning a "joint" or a "knee", which some interpret to be in reference to the hairy joints of some of the species of the genus.
 The specific epithet is from the Latin word 'grandis' meaning "large", "grand" or "showy", and in this case it was likely for the showy flowers.
 The varietal name means "becoming red, again in reference to the pinkish red flowers.
 We also grow a dark red flowering form that we list as Eriogonum grande var. rubescens 'Red Ranger'.

-This information about Eriogonum grande var. rubescens displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Eriogonum grande var. rubescens displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]